SuperOfficeDocs/superoffice-docs/user-guide/en/request/category/create.md

     * **External name**: Here you enter the category name to display to the customer.
 This field is mandatory, unless the category is internal.

-    * **Subcategory of**: If this is to be a subcategory of another category, select the parent category you require.
+    * **Subcategory of**: If this should be a subcategory of another category, select the parent category you require.

-    * **Category administrator**: Select who is to be responsible for the requests in this category.
+    * **Category administrator**: Select who will be responsible for the requests in this category.
 In the **Assignment method** tab, you can specify that requests are to be assigned to the category manager if no other members of the category are available.
 Normally, the role of category administrator should be filled by a departmental manager.

         * **Show category in status view**: If you check here, this category will be displayed under **Status** on the **Dashboard**.
         * **Only members have access**: If you check here, the category will only be accessible to members of the category.